typelevel/cats-effect/docs/tutorial.md

 resource release (streams closing) even under such circumstances.
 The same will apply if the `copy` function is run from other modules that require its functionality.
 If the `IO` returned by this function is canceled while being run, still resources will be properly released.
-But recall what we commented on
-before: this is because `use` returns `IO` instances that are cancelable.
-By contrast, our `transfer` function is not cancelable.

 ### Polymorphic cats-effect code
 There is an important characteristic of `IO` that we should be aware of. `IO` is